 But what other things do we know about this ‘cryptocurrency’?

-The honest answer is not much, Bitcoin has been around since 2009, and it was allegedly created by a person called Satoshi Nakamoto, who nobody has so far been able to track down, he is an unknown figure.
-The one major thing that the founder did do was to create a limited amount of Bitcoin, but whether this change in the future is unknown.
+The honest answer is not much, Bitcoin has been around since 2009, and it was allegedly created by a person called Satoshi Nakamoto, who nobody has so far been able to absolutely confirm, he is an unknown figure.
+The one major thing that the founder did do was to create a limited amount of Bitcoin, but whether this can change in the future is unknown.